|Audiovisual Media & Equipment||Interlibrary Loan||Online Catalog|

 - CDs: 7 days

-- Videocassettes & DVDs: May be borrowed for viewing in the Media/Copy Center on the third floor (may not be checked out of Library).
+- Teaching Collection Videocassettes & DVDs: May be borrowed for viewing in the study rooms on the second and the third floor (may not be checked out of Library).

 - Materials may only be renewed once.